 Down Capture Ratio: This measures a fund's performance in down markets.
 A down-market is defined as those periods (months or quarters) in which market return is less than 0.
 In essence, it tells you what percentage of the down-market was captured by the fund.
 For example, if the ratio is 110%, the manager has captured 110% of the down-market and therefore underperformed the market on the downside.

-Distribution Yield: The distribution yield is calculated on a Fund's actual distributions paid to investors over the past 12 months based on NAV.
+Distribution Yield: The distribution yield (or 12 month trailing yield) is calculated on a Fund's actual distributions paid to investors over the past 12 months based on NAV.
 All distributions are paid in cash.
-Where applicable for a covered call fund, the Fund's distribution yield includes any income generate from its option writing program.
+To change the distribution type to be reinvested would require notice on the part of the investor.
+Any distributions made by the Fund that are in excess of the Fund's cumulative income generated since the date an investor first invested in the Fund represents a return of the investor's capital.
+Where applicable for a covered call fund, the Fund's distribution yield yield (or 12 month trailing yield) includes any income generate from its option writing program.

 Dividend Yield: This represents the gross yield on the Fund`s underlying portfolio of securities.
 It is not the yield or the distribution investors will receive by virtue of an investment in the Fund.